 Steve qualified from Cambridge Vet School in 1989 and worked for the next 12 years doing mainly small animal and cattle work in Oxfordshire before moving to Devon.
 Steve became a partner at Gabriel, Grills and Associates in Ivybridge, and developed his small animal interests particularly in orthopaedic surgery and reptile medicine.
-In 2013 we sold this practice to CVS and I took on the role of clinical director at Filham at Park, I then also took on this role at Woodlands in September 2015.
-Since then I have enjoyed working with the staff at both sites and trying to integrate the best parts of both practices to provide the best quality service that we can to all of our patients.
-Leisure time is spent as much with his family as possible, walking two Terriers, coaching my youngest son’s football team at Ugborough Football club and practising Taekwondo.
+In 2013 he sold the practice to CVS and took on the role of clinical director at Filham Park, as well as here at Woodlands in September 2015.
+Since then Steve has enjoyed working with the staff at both sites and trying to integrate the best parts of both practices to provide the best quality service that we can to all of our patients.
+Steve's leisure time is spent as much with his family as possible, walking two Terriers, coaching his youngest son’s football team at Ugborough Football club and practising Taekwondo.

 Luke Bam BVSc MRCVS

-Luke graduated from Bristol University in June 2012 and worked in a Small Animal practice in Torquay.
-He joined the team here at Woodlands in April 2015.
+Luke graduated from Bristol University in June 2012 and then worked in a small animal practice in Torquay.
+He joined the team here at Woodlands Vets in April 2015.
 Luke enjoys many aspects of both canine and feline medicine, but particularly the clinical pathology and cytology (interpreting blood results and looking at small tissue samples down the microscope).
-While to many it may sound dull, he like to think of it as being a detective - using all the clues to reach a diagnosis.
+Whilst to many it may sound dull, he likes to think of it as being a detective - using all the clues to reach a diagnosis.
 Luke has a particular soft spot for Cavalier King Charles Spaniels.
 When not at work, he enjoys cycling, playing the piano and going to the gym.

-Jane qualified, with Honours, from the University of Bristol in 1983 and has been passionate about animals since I was old enough to catch them and cuddle them.
+Jane qualified, with honours, from the University of Bristol in 1983 and has been passionate about animals since she was old enough to catch them and cuddle them.
 She spent 12 years in mixed practice in Worcestershire and the Isle of Wight, enjoying the farm and equine visits.
 Since 2004 Jane has worked solely in small animal practice.
 She is experienced in all aspects of first opinion practice and has a special interest in rabbit medicine and surgery.
-Jane lives in Ivybridge wither family rescued rabbits, cat and dog, Benji, who is a rescue dog that no one else wanted, has definite delinquent tendencies and has educated me in problem canine behaviour.
+Jane lives in Ivybridge with her family's rescued rabbits, cat and dog.
+Benji, who is a rescue dog that no one else wanted, has definite delinquent tendencies and has educated Jane in problem canine behaviour.

 Justine Irwin BVSc MRCVS

-Justine qualified as a veterinary surgeon from Bristol Veterinary School in 1995, and joined a mixed practice in Newquay spending three and a half years there.
-She did a mixture of small animal and farm work also getting involved with the animals at nearby Newquay Zoo, dealing with various cases ranging from darting monkeys to suture their wounds to treating anorexic pumas.
-Justine joined Woodlands in 1998 her particular interests are anaesthesia and small furies.
+Justine qualified as a veterinary surgeon from Bristol Veterinary School in 1995 and then joined a mixed practice in Newquay, spending three and a half years there.
+She did a mixture of small animal and farm work which also involved dealing with the animals at nearby Newquay Zoo, seeing with various cases ranging from darting monkeys to suture their wounds to treating anorexic pumas.
+Justine joined Woodlands Vets in 1998 and her particular interests are anaesthesia and small furries.
 Her hobbies are spending time with family, especially walks on Dartmoor and swimming in the sea.

 Sarah Norman BVetMed (Hons) MRCVS